Primary Reading

 • Phonics - matching sounds to letters or words

-This guide runs through Year 1 to Year 6, identifying the key focuses of the reading curriculum and providing effective ways to develop the skills listed above.
-Reading strategies, practice tips, and step-by-step reading instructions are included to provide ways that you can help your child achieve their goals in each of the key areas for their reading level.
+This guide runs through Year 1 to Year 6, identifying the key focuses of the primary reading curriculum and providing effective ways to develop the skills listed above.
+Reading strategies, practice tips and step-by-step reading instructions are included to provide ways that you can help your child achieve their goals in each of the key areas for their reading level.

 By what year should a child be reading?

 Typically, children should be able to read short stories and other texts by the end of Year 1/beginning of Year 2.
 Nonetheless, every child is unique and learns at their own pace, so it’s completely normal if your child takes slightly longer to develop their reading skills.
-Keep in mind that literacy skills are crucial for your child’s later academic success and professional development, so be sure not to rush the reading process - gaining the necessary skills is the most important thing!
+Keep in mind that literacy skills are crucial for your child’s later academic success and professional development, so do not to rush the process - gaining the necessary skills is the most important thing!

 How do you teach primary reading?